Background

 - Provides lumen size, wall characteristics, and stent apposition assessment.

 - Venous applications: In iliofemoral venous obstruction, venography often underestimates lesion severity.
-IVUS improves detection of non-thrombotic iliac vein lesions and optimizes stent sizing and landing zone selection.
+Intravascular ultrasound (IVUS) improves detection of non-thrombotic iliac vein lesions and optimizes stent sizing and landing zone selection (Raju 2006)📄 (Ali 2016).

-- Arterial applications: In aorto-iliac and femoropopliteal interventions, IVUS confirms vessel sizing, stent apposition, and detects complications such as dissection or underexpansion.
+- Arterial applications: In aorto-iliac and femoropopliteal interventions, IVUS confirms vessel sizing, stent apposition, and detects complications such as dissection or underexpansion (Gornik 2024).
+In aortic interventions, IVUS is utilized to identify landing zones, confirm branch vessel patency, and assess for endoleaks (Isselbacher 2022).

 Optical Coherence Tomography